Infrastructure as Code: Automated Deployments with Ansible

 SSHing Into the Server and Viewing Container Logs

-Ansible looks like it’s doing its job, but let’s practice our SSH skills, and do some good old-fashioned sysadmin.
-Let’s log into our server and see if we can see any actual evidence that our container has run.
+Ansible looks like it’s doing its job, but let’s practice our SSH skills, and do some good old-fashioned system admin.
+Let’s log in to our server and see if we can see any actual evidence that our container has run.

 $ ssh [email protected] Welcome to Ubuntu 22.04.4 LTS (GNU/Linux 5.15.0-67-generic x86_64) [...] elspeth@server$ sudo docker ps -a CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 3a2e600fbe77 busybox "echo hello world" 2 days ago Exited (0) 10 minutes ago testcontainer elspeth@server:$ sudo docker logs testcontainer hello world